National Geographic Explorer in Residence; Ecologist; Filmmaker; Author

 Enric Sala’s Speech Topics

-The IMF estimates that the Covid-19 pandemic will cost the world $9 trillion over the next two years.
-Had we invested in preventing the pandemic, the world would be in a much better place.
-How could we have prevented it?
-By tackling the main cause of this and other pandemics, that is, protecting more of the natural world, and banning wildlife trade globally.
-Yet some still argue that we cannot afford to protect more of nature.
-Dr. Sala argues that protecting a third of the planet (the minimum science recommends) would cost less than what people spend today in videogames – and a third of what governments pay to subsidize industries that destroy nature.
+Dr. Sala argues that protecting a third of the planet would cost less than what people spend today in videogames – and a third of what governments pay to subsidize industries that destroy nature.
 Moreover, healthy ecosystems provide many other benefits to society.
 In the US, for example, every $1 invested by the government in our National Parks produces $10 in economic output.
-Dr. Sala discusses opportunities for governments, the private sector, and citizens alike.
+Dr. Sala can comfortably talk about current crises or opportunities for businesses as well as governments to improve their operations and make them more sustainable.